theirc/airbel/src/_projects/ask-laila.md

     link:
     link_title:
     description_markdown: >-
-      Internal IRC process begins to identify potential innovative approaches to improve United States-based refugee settlement programs.
+      IRC begins working to identify potential innovative approaches to United States-based refugee settlement programs.
 ---

-Refugees have many questions and can struggle to access the answers in a concise and accessible fashion.
-The most vulnerable groups, such as women and people with mental illness, may not be comfortable asking certain questions in more traditional casework contexts.
-Ask Laila was conceived to address this challenge - providing clients with a hotline where they could call in to connect with a trusted local source in their own language.
-Ask Laila also included text messages and a Facebook group where refugees can connect with one another.
+Recently resettled refugees have many questions.
+They may struggle to get answers to their questions quickly and easily.
+In particular, vulnerable groups, such as women and people with mental illness, may have sensitive questions which they might not be comfortable asking in a traditional casework setting.
+Ask Laila was conceived to address this challenge - providing clients with a hotline to connect with a trusted local source in their own language.
+Alongside the hotline, the prototype included text messages and a Facebook group where refugees can connect with one another.